 Do you have a library of videos or blogs covering frequently asked questions that could be built into automated campaigns to deliver tips in regular communications?
 Or how about a weekly catch-up call to keep up to date?
 Do you share educational information on your social media channels?
 If so, automatically send new customer instructions on how and where to find all your valuable content.

-To help with our strategies for customer retention in CRM, you might find our blog on How to Clean Data for Email Campaign Management – Best Practices useful.
+To help with our strategies for customer retention, you might find the following blog useful:

 Strategies for Customer Retention in CRM